-Students who are committed to the study of a course in Stage 5 or Stage 6, whose study has been interrupted by transfer to another school, may have an application made on their behalf by the principal of the new school.
+Students committed to studying a course in Stage 5 or Stage 6 whose study has been interrupted by transfer to another school, may have an application made on their behalf by the principal of the new school.
 Applications for single subject provision for these students should be made as soon as possible after the student arrives at the new school.
-This may include students who are temporarily attending a NSW Secondary School while on a recognised exchange program.
+This may include students who are temporarily attending a NSW secondary school while on a recognised exchange program.